algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 - Developing a robust lexer and parser for precise assembly code tokenization, and managing diverse language constructs, poses a significant challenge
 - Enforcing correct usage of assembly instructions and operands through semantic analysis requires careful consideration to detect and prevent potential runtime errors
 - Implementing parsing by string comparison is relatively straightforward; the true challenge lies in the conversion to machine code
-- Handling labels and function calls within the assembly code introduces an additional challenge, requiring effective management of addresses, offsets, and the intricacies of control flow.
+- Handling labels and function calls within the assembly code introduces an additional challenge, requiring effective management of addresses, offsets, and the intricacies of control flow